Funding opportunity

 Outline proposals

-Outline applications will be assessed against the following criteria (these are equally weighted):
+Outline applications were assessed against the following criteria (these were equally weighted):

 • centre vision and alignment with priority areas